What to see at Madame Tussauds in London: the best waxworks

 Of course you can not miss other figures of the British royal family.
 Next to the Queen in the "Royal" section are the Duke and Duchess of Cambridge and Prince Harry.
 They are the most photographed figures by Londoners without a doubt.

 There is a section dedicated to the great world leaders among which Nelson Mandela stands out.
-A much loved character and whose figure is especially cared for in details such as facial expressions and his wardrobe, with his representative shirts that change from time to time.
+A much loved character and whose figure is especially careful in details such as facial expressions and his wardrobe, with his representative shirts that change from time to time.

-Other great presidents and world leaders also have their wax figures.
+Other great leaders and world leaders also have their wax figures.
 Some like Obama or Trump or British politicians like Boris Johnson have their figures in the museum.

-The most famous physicist on the planet could not be missing in the museum.
+The most famous physicist on the planet could not miss the museum.
 His figure is next to a blackboard that collects some of his most famous formulas and is one of the most successful sculptures in terms of facial details.
-His famous mustache is also very successful.
+His famous moustache is also very successful.

 He shares space with the great minds of history.
 Inventors, artists, writers...
 Steven Hawking, Shakespeare, Picasso or Van Gogh are some examples.